Legia Warsaw: Sponsors

-Supporters and rivalries
+Club identity and supporters

 As one of the most successful clubs in Poland, Legia Warsaw is also one of its most popular clubs.
 Legia has gained devotion from generations of fans from Warsaw as well as around the country, mainly in Masovian Voivodeship.
 Legia supporters are considered very spontaneous, dedicated and fanatical.
 Accordingly, in terms of quality of football support, they are also often described as the best supporters in Poland.
 Groups of fans follow Legia for practically all away matches, both domestic and international.
 Supporters of Legia occasionally attract also some negative attention, in particular after events such as riots in Lithuania during a match against Vėtra Vilnius on 10 July 2007.

+The beginning of Legia Warsaw's organized fan movement is associated with matches in European cups, in the 1970s, when Legia fans came into contact with Western fan culture.
+Above all, for Legia fans, the April 1, 1970 match against Feyenoord was a breakthrough.
+Impressed by the way the clubs' colors and symbols were worn and displayed by the Dutch fans, a large group of Legia fans began to imitate them.

 Traditionally, the most devoted and spontaneous fans occupy the Żyleta stand in their stadium.
 Before the stadium renovation (2008–2011), the "old" Żyleta referred only to the center section within the eastern stand of the stadium (occasionally, it would also refer to eastern stand as a whole).
 There is a special exhibition dedicated to the "old" Żyleta in the Legia Warsaw Museum.
 Today, after the stadium's renovation, the "new" Żyleta means the whole northern stand of stadium (located behind the goal).